mlcommons/ck/README.md

 This legacy framework was originally developed to [make it easier to reproduce research papers and validate them in production in the real world](https://learning.acm.org/techtalks/reproducibility).
-After it was successfully validated in several [academic and industrial projects including MLPerf](https://cKnowledge.org/partners.html), the author donated CK to [MLCommons](https://mlcommons.org) to continue developing it as a community effort within the [open workgroup](docs/mlperf-education-workgroup.md).
+After it was successfully validated in several [academic and industrial projects including MLPerf](https://cKnowledge.org/partners.html), we donated CK to [MLCommons](https://mlcommons.org) to continue developing it as a community effort within the [open workgroup](docs/mlperf-education-workgroup.md).
 The feedback from the users has helped our workgroup to develop the next generation of the CK technology called [Collective Mind](#collective-mind-toolkit).

 Go to the [CK project page](ck1) to get the legacy CK framework v2.6.1 or check the [new CM (CK2) development project](#collective-mind-toolkit).